scodec/scodec.github.io/Combined+Pages.md

 decoded: Arrangement = Arrangement(Vector(Line(Point(0,0),Point(10,10)), Line(Point(0,10),Point(10,0))))
 ```

 We start by importing the primary type in scodec-core, the `Codec` type, along with all implicit codecs defined in `scodec.codecs.implicits`.
-The latter provides commonly useful implicit codecs, but is opinionated -- for instance, it provides a `Codec[Int]` that encodes to 32-bit 2s complemenet big endian format.
+The latter provides commonly useful implicit codecs, but is opinionated -- for instance, it provides a `Codec[Int]` that encodes to 32-bit 2s complement big endian format.

 Aside: the predefined implicit codecs are useful at the REPL and when your application does not require a specific binary format.
 However, scodec-core is designed to support "contract-first" binary formats -- ones in which the format is fixed in stone.
-For binary serialization to arbitrary formats, consider toos like [scala-pickling](https://github.com/scala/pickling), [Avro](http://avro.apache.org), and [protobuf](https://code.google.com/p/protobuf/).
+For binary serialization to arbitrary formats, consider tools like [scala-pickling](https://github.com/scala/pickling), [Avro](http://avro.apache.org), and [protobuf](https://code.google.com/p/protobuf/).

 We then create three case classes followed by instantiating them all and assigning the result to the `arr` val.
 We encode `arr` to binary using `Codec.encodeValid`, then decode the resulting binary back to an `Arrangement`.
 In this example, both encoding and decoding rely on an implicitly available `Codec[Arrangement]`, which is automatically derived based on *compile time* reflection on the structure of the `Arrangement` class and its product types.